 While it may be possible to jump right into the options market with no experience, it’s a much better idea to gain some experience trading before you risk your money.
 A virtual options trading simulator can help you practice using varying order types and develop your trading strategy without risking your trading capital.
-If you’ve never traded options before, we highly recommend starting with one of our recommended virtual options simulators before you enter the market.
+If you’ve never traded options before, we highly recommend starting with one of our recommended best virtual options trading simulators before you enter the market.

-Best Options Trading Simulators
+The Best Virtual Options Trading Simulators

-There are dozens of virtual options trading simulators available on the market.
+There are dozens of best virtual options trading simulators available on the market.
 If you aren’t sure where you’d like to begin your trading, consider a few of our top choices below.

-Best for Real Broker Practice: Power E*TRADE
+Best for Desktop Trading: Power E*TRADE

 If you plan to trade with E*TRADE, you’ll find plenty of value in the broker’s Power E*TRADE platform.
 The Power E*TRADE platform provides you with a robust set of trading and charting tools.
 Practice using these tools, then transfer your strategy back to E*TRADE’s standard options trading platform when you’re ready to invest.